 Business Risks

 In order to prevent and minimize any loss, the AMADA Group has established the Basic Risk Management Rules covering the basics of risk management and is striving to manage risks by, among others, examining countermeasures on a regular basis.
 The Internal Control and Risk Management Committee centrally manages risks the Group is exposed to and implements measures across the organization.
-Individual risk management is managed and handled by expert committees such as the Health and Safety Committee, the Export Management Headquarters, and the AMADA Group Environmental Ecological Promotion Committee.
-In addition to the above, the risk management division set up under the Internal Control and Risk Management Committee has established policies on important risks at the Group level related to people, goods, money, information, etc. and is working to respond to them.
-Furthermore, in the event of a serious incident, accident, natural disaster, or other emergency that is deemed to require a company-wide response, the Group will establish emergency headquarters, etc. for prompt crisis management.
+Individual risk management is managed and handled by expert committees such as the Export Management Headquarters.
+In addition to the above, the risk management division set up under the Internal Control and Risk Management Committee monitors and approves the progress of risk countermeasures based on risk management sheets setting out important Group-level risks related to people, goods, money, and information.
+Furthermore, risk management is also addressed in a number of expert committees including the Cybersecurity Committee, the Expert Management Headquarters, the General Health and Safety Committee, and the Health Management Promotion Committee.

-The risk management division or the department in charge of risk management identifies and assesses risks and specifies countermeasures, their scope, goals, deadlines, etc. It then implements each of these countermeasures, monitors their implementation status and effectiveness, and takes necessary corrective and improvement measures.
-The Internal Control and Risk Management Committee centrally manages the identified risk items and the implementation status of their countermeasures as company-wide risk management activities and reports major risk items to the Board of Directors.
+The risk management division or the department in charge of risk management reviews risks each fiscal year, reevaluating risk importance based on the size of loss and the frequency of occurrence and drafting a risk map for major risks.
+We will implement each risk countermeasure after clarifying the scope, targets, and deadlines for addressing major risks, and monitor the implementation status and effectiveness of the countermeasures to make necessary corrections and improvements.
+The Internal Control and Risk Management Committee centrally manages the identified risk items and the implementation status of their countermeasures as Companywide risk management activities and reports major risk items to the Board of Directors.

 (1) Trends in the economy and market environment